akashmailar/akashmailar/README.md

 ### Featured Projects:
 - [Telco Customer Churn Analysis - Python](https://github.com/akashmailar/Customer-Churn-Analysis-EDA):- The analysis explores customer churn patterns, focusing on various factors such as payment methods, contract types, tenure, and demographic attributes.
 The goal is to identify which factors are most strongly associated with higher churn rates to guide customer retention strategies.

-- [JARVIS :- A Personal Assistant - Python](https://github.com/akashmailar/Jarvis-A-Personal-Assistant-project-):- Your very own customizable personal assistant!
-Inspired by the idea of Tony Stark's AI from the Iron Man franchise, Jarvis is designed to help you automate tasks, improve productivity, and streamline day-to-day activities.
+- [iPhone Sales Analysis (EDA) - Python](https://github.com/akashmailar/iPhone-Sales-Analysis-EDA):- This project explores and analyzes iPhone sales data through the process of Exploratory Data Analysis (EDA).
+The goal is to uncover insights about sales patterns, trends, and factors influencing iPhone sales performance and marketing strategies.
+The analysis is done through visualizations, statistical summaries, and correlation checks to derive actionable insights.

 - [Netflix Movie Data Analysis (EDA) - Python](https://github.com/akashmailar/Netflix-Movie-Data-Analysis-EDA):- This project involves performing exploratory data analysis (EDA) on a dataset containing information about Netflix movies and TV shows.
 The goal of this analysis is to uncover trends, patterns, and insights that can help understand Netflix’s content better, including the distribution of genres, release years, ratings, and other features.

-- [E-Commerce Sales Anlysis - Python](https://github.com/akashmailar/E-Commerce-Sales-Analysis):- This project aims to analyze e-commerce sales data to derive insights that can help businesses understand customer behavior, sales trends, and areas for improvement.
+- [E-Commerce Sales Anlysis (EDA) - Python](https://github.com/akashmailar/E-Commerce-Sales-Analysis):- This project aims to analyze e-commerce sales data to derive insights that can help businesses understand customer behavior, sales trends, and areas for improvement.
 Through the analysis, we explore key metrics like sales growth, seasonal trends, customer demographics, and product performance.

 ### Currently Learning:
 - Deepening my knowledge of machine learning for predictive analytics.